mattyhempstead/echo360-plus/README.md

 4. *Re-position the view lecture popup*
 For some reason, the view lecture popup is always partially hidden behind the right hand side of the page.
 Echo360+ moves this popup back into the page where it should already be.

+5. *Allow hiding of future lectures*
+By default, Echo360 will display all lectures (including those not released yet), and does not provide a feature to hide them.
+This extension add a checkbox to do exactly that which is enabled by default.

 More features coming soon!

 Note: